aruhier/easy-incremental-backups/README.md

 space.

-So rsync is a great tool to do backups, but it needs some additional features to make it really cool for system backups, and that the goal of those scripts.
+So rsync is a great tool to do backups, but it needs some additional features to make it really cool for system backups, and that the goal of these scripts.

 Backup
 ------